andrewfer000/nrsc5-sdrplay/README.md

 ### RTL-SDR drivers on Windows

 If you get errors trying to access your RTL-SDR device, then you may need to use [Zadig](http://zadig.akeo.ie/) to change the USB driver.
 Once you download and run Zadig, select your RTL-SDR device, ensure the driver is set to WinUSB, and then click "Replace Driver".
 If your device is not listed, enable "Options" -> "List All Devices".

+### Other notes

+- This SDRplay and SoapySDR components of this program have only been tested under Linux
+- To use the sdrplay driver with SoapySDR, you need to allow for the specific NRSC5 sampling rate (744187.5 Hz); the version in the master branch of the driver SoapySDRPlay3 does not currently support this sample rate, so you'll need a modified version that you can find here: https://github.com/fventuri/SoapySDRPlay3/tree/nrsc5-sampling-rate (repository: https://github.com/fventuri/SoapySDRPlay3.git - branch: nrsc5-sampling-rate)